JoeDumoulin/CSCP327/Assignment2.md

 To help you with this assignment, you should look at some of the www pages that describe how to create simple infix arithmatic calculators using recursive descent parsing.

-also I will provide you with a grammar for designing the parser operations and some tests that your rogram should be able to successfully parse.
+also I have provided a grammar for designing the parser operations and some tests that your rogram should be able to successfully parse.

 You may complete this assignment in either python or c++.
 You may work in groups of up to three if you prefer.